 Prior to his appointment at Pompeu Fabra, Serrano taught at the University of Toronto (2005-2012), University of Minnesota (2002-2004), and was a Research Analyst at the Federal Reserve Bank of Minneapolis (2002-2005).

 Serrano's Google Scholar profile can be found here

-New paper (Jun.
+New revise–and–resubmit at the Strategic Management Journal (Aug.
 2019).
 "Information Disclosure and the Market for Acquiring Technology Companies," with George Chondrakis and Rosemarie H. Ziedonis.
 [Version in pdf]

 Forthcoming paper (Mar.
 2019).
 "Patent Trading Flows of Small and Large Firms," with Nicolás Figueroa., Vol. 48 (7), September 2019, pp. 1601–1616, Research Policy [Version in pdf]